 The people behind Kape and Crossrider

-The main person behind Kape is Teddy Sagi, an Israeli billionaire who previously spent time in jail for insider trading.
-Sagi earned much of his wealth from a gambling company called Playtech.
-Sagi acquired Kape Technologies in 2012 and led it to be a major player in the malware and adware industry.
+The main investor behind Kape is Teddy Sagi, an Israeli billionaire who previously spent time in jail for insider trading — but this happened all the way back in 1996, early in Sagi’s career.
+Sagi acquired Kape Technologies in 2012 and is an investor in many other industries.

-The other key figure behind Kape is Koby Menachemi.
-Forbes wrote a good article on Menachemi, detailing his ties to Israeli intelligence and cyber espionage.
+Another key figure behind Crossrider/Kape is Koby Menachemi.
+Forbes wrote a interesting article on Menachemi, detailing his ties to Israeli intelligence and cyber espionage.

-Forbes noted the ties that Kape had to Israeli state surveillance entities:
+Forbes noted the ties that Crossrider had to Israeli state surveillance entities:

 A vast number of companies are affiliated with ad injectors, either packaging their tools or funnelling ads down to them.
 One of the biggest is Crossrider, the majority stake of which is held by billionaire Teddy Sagi, a serial entrepreneur and ex-con who was jailed for insider trading in the 1990s.
 His biggest money maker to date is gambling software developer Playtech.
 Co-founder and CEO Koby Menachemi was part of Unit 8200, where he was a developer for three years.